Hatton Cross

 The project will empower the local community by providing gardening plots and communal spaces.
 We envision Hatton Cross as a hub for social interaction and learning, fostering a sense of shared responsibility.

-^by Amelia Bouquet and Emilie Bausager
+^by Amelia Bouquet and Emilie Bausager.
+Check out their full concept PDF here.

-Hatton Cross at a glance
+Hatton Cross Station Garden at a glance:

 Size: 305m2 raised brick beds